 When selling your phone, it is essential to find out its storage capacity (GB).
 GB is short for gigabyte, which is a unit of data storage capacity that approximately equates to one billion bytes.
 This number will tell you how much built-in storage your phone has.
-Knowing your phone’s storage capacity before placing the trade-in order is important as it will determine, in part, how much money you will get for it.
+Knowing your phone’s storage capacity before selling your phone is important as it will determine, in part, how much money you will get for it.
 The higher the GB, the higher the value of the handset.
-The way that you can check the storage of your phone will depend on whether you have an iPhone or an Android device.
+The way that you can check the storage of your phone will depend on whether you have an iPhone or an Android device:

 Open the Settings menu, scroll down and tap on General.
 At the top select About and scroll down looking for Capacity.
 The two or three digit number against Capacity will indicate your iPhone's internal storage.